MaryIsbell/Editing/natturnerdocumentingsouth.md

 collect a sufficient force to proceed to Jerusalem, I determined to return, as I was sure they would make back to their old neighborhood, where they would rejoin me, make new recruits, and come down again.
-On my way back, I called at Mrs. Thomas\'s, Mrs. Spencer\'s, and several other places, the white families having fled, we found no more victims to gratify our thirst for blood, we stopped at Majr.
-Ridley\'s quarter for the night, and being joined by four of his men, with the recruits made since my defeat, we mustered now about forty strong.
+On my way back, I called at Mrs. Thomas's, Mrs. Spencer's, and several other places, the white families having fled, we found no more victims to gratify our thirst for blood, we stopped at Majr.
+Ridley's quarter for the night, and being joined by four of his men, with the recruits made since my defeat, we mustered now about forty strong.
 After placing out sentinels, I laid down to sleep, but was quickly roused by a great